kadendavis866/CS321_Lab4/README.md

 ****************
-* BTree Gene-Bank/Lab 04
+* Lab 4: Bioinformatics
-* CS321 MinLong
+* CS321 Min Long
-* Fri May 6 16:47:12 MDT 2022
+* Fri May 6 2022
-* Kaden Davis, Andrew McMains, Andrew Doering
+* Kaden Davis, Drew McMains, Andrew Doering
 ****************

 OVERVIEW:

+This project uses a BTree to store substrings of a desired length of a DNA sequence.
+The BTree can then be queried to find the frequency of various DNA substrings.

 INCLUDED FILES:

- * BTree.java - Represents a BTree, uses Disk to read and write files
+ * BTree.java - a BTree that uses disk to read and write files
- * GeneBankCreateBTree.java - Driver class to read in and create a BTree from a GBK file
+ * GeneBankCreateBTree.java - driver class to read in and create a BTree from a GeneBank file
  * GeneBankSearch.java - Driver class to query DNA sequences from created BTree file
- * DiskReadWrite.java - logic to read and write nodes onto a disk
+ * DiskReadWrite.java - logic to read and write nodes onto the disk
- * TreeObject.java - Object to represent one DNA substring, includes frequence and substring (represented by a long datatype)
+ * TreeObject.java - object to be stored in the BTree that contains a DNA substring (represented by a long datatype) and frequency
- * BTreeNode.java - Node of a BTree which holds an array of tree objects and an array of child pointers
+ * BTreeNode.java - node of the BTree that holds an array of TreeObjects and an array of child pointers
- * DNAConversion.java - Logic to convert a DNA sequence of a long and from a long back to a DNA sequence
+ * DNAConversion.java - logic to convert a DNA sequence to a long and back to a DNA sequence
- * Cache.java - Cache to be used for increase efficiency in BTree
+ * Cache.java - cache to be used for increased efficiency in BTree
- * CacheNode.java - Node to be used in the Cache
+ * CacheNode.java - node for the cache
  * README - this file